TimoTSchmidt/test5/index.md

 Stipend of NeuroCure cluster of excellence (awarded performance based), Charitè Berlin, for 1.5 years, Master in Medical Neuroscience  	ca. 	__€   9.000__

+### Awards

+`2021`
+Teaching award of the Department of Education and Psychology for best teaching evaluations, Freie Universität Berlin

+`2017`
+Teaching award of the Institute of Cognitive Science for the best teaching evaluations, Universität Osnabrück 					__€   1.000__

+`2015`
+Teaching award of the Institute of Cognitive Science for excellent teaching evaluations, Universität Osnabrück 					__€      500__

+`2015`
+Abstract Merit Award of the Organization for Human Brain Mapping (OHBM):
+PFC maintains abstract quantitative but not spatial tactile stimulus features during working memory 						__$   2.000__

 ## Areas of expertise

 * Bioinformatics